ShivtejGaikwad29/SimpleLinearRegression/README.md

 # SimpleLinearRegression
-Simple Linear Revariablesgression is a statistical method used to model the relationship between two continuous .
+Simple Linear Regression is a statistical method used to train the model relationship between two continuous .
 It aims to predict the value of a dependent variable (Y) based on the value of an independent variable (X).

 Key Components:
 Dependent Variable (Y): The outcome or the variable you want to predict.